Barnwell: Six ugly NFL free falls, and what they mean for 2019

 Was it a sign that the Titans will roar back into the playoff picture?
 Probably not.
 The game-winning drive was nearly pushed back when Mariota fumbled at the end of a 27-yard scamper, only for him to recover his own fumble.
 (To be fair, there also was a face mask penalty away from the play on the Jets, so the Titans wouldn't have lost the ball either way.)
 Mariota completed passes of 44 and 55 yards to start two of Tennessee's three scoring drives in the fourth quarter, but he subsequently went 0-for-3 with two sacks and settled for field goals both times.
 We know what the Titans are capable of doing, but it's difficult to trust that they'll hit their peak for any length of time.

 After beating the Cowboys and Patriots to jump to 5-4, the Titans sank their divisional chances by getting blown out in Indianapolis and Houston.
-FPI assigns Tennessee just a 1.4 percent chance of winning the AFC South; they'll almost certainly have to make it into the postseason as a wild card, but they've lost head-to-head matchups against the Dolphins, Ravens, Colts and Chargers, each of whom loom as possible wild-card contenders.
-The best-case scenario for Tennessee is likely ending up in a playoff battle with the Colts and beating them in Week 17 to tie up their season series at one apiece.
+The FPI assigns Tennessee just a 1.4 percent chance of winning the AFC South; their chances aren't a whole lot better in the wild-card chase after losing head-to-head matchups against the Dolphins, Ravens, Colts and Chargers, each of whom loom as possible contenders.
+The best-case scenario for Tennessee is likely ending up in a battle with the Colts for the last wild card and beating them in Week 17 to tie up their season series at one apiece.

 To do that, the Titans need steadier play on both sides of the ball.
-Mariota picked up those two deep bombs in the fourth quarter last week, but it came after he overthrew Taywan Taylor on what should have been a 50-yard touchdown to start the fourth quarter.
-There have been only 11 incompletions of 40 yards or more all season where the NFL's Next Gen Stats predicted a completion probability of 60 percent or more.
+Mariota threw two deep bombs in the fourth quarter last week, but it came after he overthrew Taywan Taylor on what should have been a 50-yard touchdown to start the fourth quarter.
+There have been only 11 incompletions of 40 yards or more all season in which the NFL's Next Gen Stats predicted a completion probability of 60 percent or more.
 Mariota is responsible for two of those 11 throws, and they've both been on the same route concept and throw to Taylor.

 The fourth quarter might have marked the time when Mariota had to start carrying this team.
 There have been opportunities for the former Oregon star to make plays.
 By Next Gen Stats, Mariota has the second-highest percentage of open receivers (51.1 percent) and the fifth-highest percentage of wide-open receivers (24.8 percent) in football among quarterbacks with 200 throws or more.